-Christopher O’Connor Design Inc. has created interiors for the Alexandrite Suite and Junto that seamlessly blend the original design with functionality, producing a space that facilitates innovation.
+Christopher O'Connor Design Inc., has created interiors for the Alexandrite Suite and Junto that seamlessly blend the original design with functionality, producing a space that facilitates innovation.
 The spacious Alexandrite Suite is beautifully furnished to complement the waterfront location and its impressive views of the harbor.
-Each room is appointed with impeccable details through the use of colors and materials including wood, zinc, marble, and paired with a soothing palette of steel blues, green blues and crisp white accents.
+Each room is appointed with impeccable details through the use of colors and materials including wood, zinc, and marble, paired with a soothing palette of steel blues, green blues and crisp white accents.

 Well-suited for the ultimate private escape, honeymoon, small group retreat or those looking for an exclusive experience, nightly rates for the entire mansion at Casa Madrona start from $25,000 per night and sleeps up to 26 people.
 Unique packages are available for various group sizes and needs.

 Alexandrite Suite rates start from $10,000

 Hillside Guest Houses start from $809

 Courtyard Contemporary Guest Rooms start from $319